About Hong Kong Thru My Eyes

 So I took my phone and started taking photos.

 That’s the whole origin story.
 No grand plan, no photography ambitions.
 I walked.
 I shopped.
 I ate.
 I pointed my phone at things that caught my eye and uploaded them to Instagram.
 Eventually I got a real camera — a proper one, with a wide angle and a telephoto lens.
 Didn’t stop using my phone though.
 The phone is always with me.
 The camera bag?
-Not always.
+Not often.

 The city